acoBOYZ/grpc-pipe/README.md

 - Use `compression: 'snappy'` for faster compression than gzip.
 - Tune keepalive for your infra.
 - Use `maxInFlight` + `releaseOn` to prevent overload.
+- You can use `metadata` do transfer jwt, cookies or any information you need from clients to your servers (json only)

 ---